nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Intro.md

 ### Tokens

-* **Access Token:** The “Valet Key.”
+* **Access Token:** It a temporary security credential used to authenticate a user or application and authorize access to specific resources and APIs.
+The “Valet Key.”
 A credential used by the Client application to securely access the Resource Server.
    * **Purpose (Authorization, Not Authentication):** Represents *delegated authorization*.
 It communicates exactly *what* the client is allowed to do, but it is **not** intended to prove *who* the user is.
    * **Format Agnostic:** OAuth 2.0 does not define the structure of an Access Token.
 It may be an opaque string or a structured JSON Web Token (JWT).
    * **The Identity Trap (Architectural Warning):** In modern enterprise systems, Access Tokens are commonly JWTs and include a subject identifier (`sub`).
 However, **Resource Servers must treat Access Tokens strictly as authorization artifacts and must never use them as proof of user authentication.**